-Milk and lunch money is order through BOONLI (www.boonli.com) at the beginning of the month.
+Milk and lunch money is ordered through FACTS at the beginning of the month.
 You should keep a copy of your lunch order for your reference at home.
 Failure to submit your order and payment may result in you not being able to order hot lunch that month.